Executive Search Games – Does uk games recruitment need a new approach

 2. Games recruiters should engage with esports industry talent

 It’s not what esports can learn from games, it’s the other way round. games should engage with esports recruitment providers for the very reason that these industries have significant layers of talent with deep salient experience and understanding of how to engage with player communities prior to launch, how to manage live league tables and stimulate player engagement and how to deliver on the spectacle of the actual competition or game launch.
-These skills are highly transferable as certain strands of the games industry and in particular Downloadable Content categories like steam and mobile gaming do not have them baked into the launch process and as a result they can be over looked during the all important launch process in favour of in-life acquisition, monetization and iteration which the format naturally favours.
+These skills are highly transferable as certain strands of the industry and in particular Downloadable Content categories like steam and mobile gaming do not have them baked into the launch process and as a result they can be over looked during the all important launch process in favour of in-life acquisition, monetization and iteration which the format naturally favours.

-3. Combine executive search games recruitment with coaching
+3. Combine recruitment with coaching

-Possibly one solution for executive search in games and connected industries is a form of a executive search games service combined with industry and technical coaching deeply through the on-boarding period and crucial first six month period.
+Possibly one solution for executive search and connected industries is a form of a executive search games service combined with industry and technical coaching deeply through the on-boarding period and crucial first six month period.

-This would mean executive search firms proving recruitment services to the games category could source qualified candidates from much wider, lower and in parallel industries and bring them in with a soft and supportive landing due to intense and highly experienced coaching to support them adjust, understand and excel during their early period.
+This would mean executive search firms proving recruitment services to the category could source qualified candidates from much wider, lower and in parallel industries and bring them in with a soft and supportive landing due to intense and highly experienced coaching to support them adjust, understand and excel during their early period.